flzara/pytest-monitor-osxp21-slides/slides.md

 # Pytest-monitor

-Slide 2.0
+Let's consider a resource critical function whose job is to check a number primality.

+Questions
+ * how do we monitor the resource consumption ?
+ * how do we compare resource usage between runs ?

 ---

-Let's consider a resource critical function whose job is to check a number primality.
-Here is its associated test:
+A possible test would be:

 ```python
 from my_package import is_prime